gabrielmiller/gabrielmiller.github.io/jekyll/_posts/2014-04-16-git-crash-course-part1.md

 </div>

 The above notation is referred to as a diff.
 This is short for difference.
 Each of the lines in the above graph can be represented as a diff.
-This simply means that the lines in the graph each represent a change in the file(s) in the project.
+This simply means that the lines in the graph each represent a change in the versioned files in the project.

 Git represents changes in files purely in text.
 For each line that changes in a file between commits, there is a difference.
 That difference is what git walks through to create a lineage.

 In the example diffs above you may have noticed that there is a line wrapped in double at symbols.
 This line says where in the file a change occurred.
 Beneath this line there are lines prepended with either plus or minus.
 This represents either removals or additions in lines to a file.
 In our example, the diff between EA7BEEF and H07BEEF was the addition of a colon the the end of the function definition of the function titled hello.
-Since git works on a per-line basis, git detected that "def hello()" is not identical to "def hello():" and so the line was deleted and then readded with a colon.
+Since git works on a per-line basis, git detected that "def hello()" is not identical to "def hello():" and so the line was deleted.
+A new line was added with the same contents and an additional colon.

 Likewise in the Feature branch git detected three additional lines that added an empty lineand a function declaration for a function titled "hi_there".